acer/bettergetopt/README.md

-# bettergetops
+# bettergetopt
-My attempt to implement getops for Linux command line programs
+My attempt to implement getopt for Linux command line programs

 Things to implement so far:
 * Buffer through all options before executing them